Home for the Holidays (1995) PG-13

 The Nightmare before Christmas (1993) PG

-The imaginative precursor to Corpse Bride, Tim Burton’s stop-motion animated feature follows Pumpkin King Jack Skellington on a journey to Christmas Town, where he finds things are brighter and more promising without the ghouls of Halloween.
+The imaginative precursor to Corpse Bride, this Tim Burton-produced, stop-motion animated feature follows Pumpkin King Jack Skellington on a journey to Christmas Town, where he finds things are brighter and more promising without the ghouls of Halloween.
 A visual and musical feast, featuring the catchy and haunting songs of Danny Elfman, this movie works both on Halloween and Christmas day.

 Bridget Jones’ Diary (2001) R